-Nearly all manicures comprise a moisturising skin treatment of some kind, as well as cuticle neatening, nail filing and the application of one or more polishes.
+Nearly all manicures comprise a moisturising skin treatment, as well as cuticle neatening, nail filing and the application of one or more polishes.
 Generally speaking, the longer your manicure appointment, the more maintenance and pampering you can expect from your treatment.

-There are a wide range of manicure treatments available across our 500+ spas and techniques will vary depending on the treatment chosen.
+There is a wide range of manicure treatments available across our 500+ spas.
+Techniques will vary depending on the treatment chosen.
 Here are a few of the most popular types of spa manicure treatment:

 American manicures involve the nails being shaped to match each fingertip for a rounded, natural look.
-They often use varnish resembling a French polish, but with the tips painted a less stark shade of white.
+Varnish resembling a French polish is often used but with the tips painted a less stark shade of white.

-During this treatment, the nails are filed to the guest’s preferred shape, before polish is applied in a colour of their choice.
+During the file and polish, the nails are filed to the guest’s preferred shape, before polish is applied in a colour of their choice.
 In a file and polish treatment, hands and nails are not pampered to the degree they are during a full manicure.